CaptainDario/kagome_dart/README.md

 ### Windows

-Open CMakeLists.txt and at the end add
+Open CMakeLists.txt and at the end, add

 ``` CMake
 install(